HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 #### Large datasets

-Note that in case of a large dataset, creating BGI indenc and SNPLIST on the fly can add significant time to the running process.
+Note that in case of a large dataset, creating BGI index and SNPLIST on the fly can add significant time to the running process.
 In this case we suggest to prepare a single BGEN file, and the corresponding BGI and SNPLIST files and then use `step2_split = 'chunck'` mode letting the pipeline to parallelize by chunk automatically.

 ### QCed genotyped SNPs - MANDATORY